 - 8.2.1.
 Corp cards are installed facedown, unrezzed, and remain inactive until rezzed.
 Corp cards are installed into specific locations.
 See section 4.7.6 for more information on servers and the locations of installed Corp cards. - a.
+As part of installing a card, the Corp chooses which server will be the destination for that card.
+The Corp can either choose an already existing server as the destination or declare that the card will create a new remote server. - b.
+The Corp always installs an agenda or asset into a remote server. - c.
+The Corp always installs an upgrade in a remote server or in the root of a central server. - d.
 Unless otherwise indicated, the Corp always installs ice into the outermost position protecting the destination server. - 8.2.2.
 The Corp must keep the order of installs clear to the Runner.
 Cards in servers cannot be rearranged unless instructed by a card ability.
 To organize this hidden information for both players, it is important that the Corp observes the following rules for card orientation: - a.
 Agendas, assets, and upgrades are always installed in a vertical orientation.
 An upgrade is installed in a remote server in the same position as an agenda or asset.
-The Runner should not be able to tell what type of card is installed in a remote server by its position.
+The Runner should not be able to tell what type of card is installed in a remote server by its position. - b.

-- b.
 Ice is always installed in a horizontal orientation. - 8.2.3.
 Runner cards are installed faceup, active.
 Runner cards are generally installed without designated locations. - 8.2.4.
 Installing cards is an exception to rule 1.14.2.
 If an effect would install more than one card, then those cards are chosen and installed one at a time, following all of the steps of the installation process (section 8.3) for each card before choosing and installing the next.